 If you have a poor credit rating, that means banks, credit unions and other financial organizations will define you as “high risk” and most likely refuse to lend you any money.
-As such, if you’re having trouble saving money and need to get hold of some cash quickly you may feel as if you’re at the mercy of notorious pay day loan companies that charge enormous interest rates on their loans.
+As such, if you’re having trouble saving money and need to get hold of some cash quickly you should try one of the residential bridge loan lenders before you feel as if you’re at the mercy of notorious pay day loan companies that charge enormous interest rates on their loans.
 But you should be wary of pay day loans as they often lead to a vicious cycle where you end up borrowing money before your pay check comes simply to pay off last week’s loan, and on, and on.

-So what other options do you have to obtain cash fast?
+So what private money lender and other options do you have to obtain cash fast?

 Obtain a car title loan